Cubified/faceid_lock.py/README.md

 x = 20                               ; Required
 y = 20                               ; Required
 font = -*-*-*-*-*-*-12-*-*-*-*-*-*-* ; X11-style font selector, use xlsfonts or xfontsel to view choices
-                                     ; One of the following three is required text = hello world                   ; String literal to be printed text = STATUS                        ; User-friendly status text (e.g. "Setting up...," "Checking...," "Face not recognized.") command = date                       ; Command to be executed on redraw, output is printed
+                                     ; One of the following is required text = hello world                   ; String literal to be printed text = STATUS                        ; User-friendly status text (e.g. "Setting up...," "Checking...," "Face not recognized.") text = INPUT                         ; If using the password authentication backend (see below), a masked (asterisked) string of user input command = date                       ; Command to be executed on redraw, output is printed

 [X]                                  ; Section entitled X affects entire screen, all keys are optional